powerivq/turbofix/README.md

 # dnlib Function Patcher

-Patches TurboTax 2025 to remove activation and entitlement checks.
+Patches a software to remove activation and entitlement checks.
 Already fully configured — just install the prerequisite and run.

 ---